kkots/ggxrd_hitbox_overlay_2211/README.md

 ### General notes about throw boxes

-For some command throws such as Sol's Wild Throw a purple box is displayed, which supposedly checks the Y of the origin point of the opponent.
-This doesn't really make sense since Wild Throw only connects on grounded opponents.
-If anyone has information on this, I would gladly listen.

 If a move has a throw box as well as hitbox - both the hitbox and the throw boxes must connect.
 By the way, Potemkin Buster's hitbox does not matter - only the throw box (proof: <https://youtu.be/59uc9h6KKIE>).

 ### Frame-by-frame animation playback